 While countries including Canada and Australia are leveraging the blockchain technology, Singapore is also moving ahead as one of the leading blockchain development countries in the world.

-Consulting firm PWC says that 82% of executives in Singapore noted that blockchain initiatives are underway in their companies.
-And 13% have already brought the initiatives live to the market.
+Consulting firm PWC says that 82% of the surveyed executives in Singapore reported blockchain initiatives underway.
+Also, 13% of them have already brought the initiatives live to the market.

-So, let’s understand the key initiatives that have taken around blockchain development in Singapore.
+So, let’s understand the key initiatives that have been taken around blockchain development in Singapore.

 Singapore’s GeTS launches World’s First Cross-Border Blockchain For Trade, linking ASEAN and China’s Digital Silk Road